Salt-E/Game-Dist-App/README.md

 # FamGames - Game Distribution Platform

-A Next.js-based game distribution platform that enables family sharing features, built with Supabase for authentication and data storage.
+A Next.js-based game distribution platform that enables family sharing features, built with Supabase for authentication and data storage. made by Alvin Fadhilah Akmal-18222079, for documentation with images can refer to [documentation](./docs)

 ## Table of Contents
 - [Features](#features)